IAmJonoBo/IssueSuite/README.md

 This looks for `.venv` (or `venv` / `.env`) under the repository root before falling back to a globally installed `pre-commit`.

+When dependency manifests change (for example, after Renovate bumps a package), run `scripts/refresh-deps.sh` (or `nox -s lock`) to regenerate `uv.lock` and the Starlight `package-lock.json`.
+Use `./scripts/refresh-deps.sh --check` in CI or pre-merge validation to ensure lockfiles remain current.

 When preparing release notes, use `scripts/update_changelog.py` to append a new entry without risking editor hangs caused by blocking file locks: